SignatureBeef/AusStockChecker/README.md

 ## Requirements
  - Visual Studio / IDE / compiler with .NET 5 support
  - Update Program.cs with an email account to send out emails for stock notifications.
-   - If you use a gmail account, you might need to allow legacy applications.
+   - If you use a gmail account, you might need to allow legacy applications or create an app password using the following [link](https://support.google.com/accounts/answer/185833?hl=en).
  - Update Program.cs with a destination email address (your email address so you receive the notification!).
    - If you use gmail, you can set the sending email address as priority so you get push notifications to your phones home screen.
  - Update Program.cs "Items" list with the retailer, the product url and a title for use within the notification email.